temporalio/documentation/docs/use-cases-orchestration.md

 ## Benefits of Temporal

 Temporal is a perfect fit for microservice orchestration scenarios.
-It guarantees that workflow code eventually completes, has built-in support for exponential activity **retries**, and simplifies the coding of the **compensation** logic.
+It guarantees that workflow code eventually completes, has built-in support for exponential activity **retries**, and simplifies the coding of the **compensation** logic with native [Saga pattern support](./use-cases-distributed-transactions).

 You can define retries, rollbacks, or even a human intervention step in the case of failure.
 Workflows are defined in general-purpose programming languages that bring the ultimate **flexibility** especially when compared to text-based DSL engines.

 Temporal provides full **visibility** into each workflow's state.
 Contrast this with ad-hoc orchestration based on queues where getting a current status of each request is virtually impossible.

-Temporal seamlessly scales to a large number of workflows running in parallel and has native [Saga pattern support](./use-cases-distributed-transactions).
+Temporal seamlessly scales to a large number of workflows running in parallel.

 ## Next Steps